12 pubs for a great Sunday lunch in Kent

 Farnborough Common, Locksbottom, Oprington

 For an excellent Sunday lunch in a stylish settling, Chapter One ticks all the boxes.
-Accompanied by a glass of the aperitif Limoncello Collins (Limoncello, gin, lemon juice and soda), try the mussel and chorizo arancini to start, followed by a roast air-hung sirloin of beef complete with fantastic Yorkshires, roasties and vegetables.
+Accompanied by a glass of the aperitif Limoncello Collins (Limoncello, gin, lemon juice and soda), try the butternut arancini, parma ham and garlic mayonnaise to start, followed by a roast air-hung sirloin of beef complete with fantastic Yorkshires, roasties and vegetables.

 Complementing the fantastic menu, the modern interior is luxurious without being pretentious, and below ground there is a huge wine cellar offering a selection to satisfy even the keenest wine connoisseur.